sagar5525/bharat-sca/README.md

 Clone this repository.

 Install dependencies: pip install requests beautifulsoup4 toml, pip install -r requirements.txt

+For Queries / Feedback write to srahalkar@proton.me

+If you find this tool useful, give a shout out on [LinkedIn]([url](https://www.linkedin.com/in/sagarrahalkar/))

 Run the scanner: python bharat-sca-1.0.py --audit --dir /path/to/your/project --output report.html